jdc-cunningham/hover-zoom-module/README.md

 In the dynamic version, you'd have a script that changes the source of both the small and large images.
 Otehrwise the rest is the same.

 ### Note
-This is only intended to be used on non-touch screen devices eg. devices with a mouse, as the tracking does not work well on touch-based devices like a phone.
+This is only intended to be used on non-touch-screen devices eg. devices with a mouse, as the tracking does not work well on touch-based devices like phones.

 This requires jQuery